The Real Estate Investment Structure Taxation Review: Netherlands

 - the fund is subject to a specific state supervision.

-The last of these conditions is relatively new and is a result of a decision of the Court of Justice of the European Union.11 The State Secretary for Finance has provided examples of funds that he considers subject to specific state supervision.
+The latter of these conditions is relatively new and is a result of a decision of the Court of Justice of the European Union.12 The State Secretary for Finance has provided examples of funds that he considers subject to specific state supervision.

-On 4 December 2020, the Dutch Supreme Court ruled that this VAT exemption may, under specific circumstances, also apply to asset managers that offer investment products under an individual asset management licence.12
+On 4 December 2020, the Dutch Supreme Court ruled that this VAT exemption may, under specific circumstances, also apply to asset managers that offer investment products under an individual asset management licence.13 The broader scope given by the Dutch Supreme Court to the requirement of this specific state supervision has now been explicitly adopted by the State Secretary for Finance in his policy on special state supervision.

 v Tax regime for investors